Tips for Virtual Parties

 Have fully-charged devices - or a charger to-hand!

 Party booklets and clues (if any) to hand.
-Alternatively, if booklets are to be viewed electronically for a paper-free party, then an additional device is needed.
+Alternatively, if booklets are to be viewed electronically, then an additional device is needed.
+Many guests find it easier to print the clues so that they don't need to keep flicking between different tabs on their device.

 Display Name (the name that appears on the screen) set to the character name not their personal name.
 This makes it a lot easier to work out which character is speaking.